Which city is cheaper, Malaga or Santorini?

 Malaga is a family-friendly place to visit.
 The city has castles that you can explore as well as a waterpark.

-Santorini has so much to offer for a romantic couple's vacation.
+Santorini is fantastic couple's destination with fun and romantic activities.
 It is a dream honeymoon destination that is famous for its picturesque setting and luxury resorts.
 For many couples, this is a top pick for a romantic trip to the Greek Isles.

 Malaga is a good island for couples to visit.
 It has a beautiful coastline and a rich history that makes it unique.